 "At a masquerade party, a lonely man dressed as comedian Oliver Hardy is about to leave, when he meets a woman costumed as Hardy's comic partner Stan Laurel.
 Captivated with each other, they run off into the night.
 They stay in love and in their fantasy, until the man muses if this dream can last?
 The woman suggests they see, by playing a game she calls Gotcha."

-On this day in 1989, War of the Worlds aired "Unto Us A Child Is Born."
-This served as the seventeenth episode of the program's first season, and here's the plot summary as detailed by TV.com:
+On this day in 1989 (in the U.S.), War of the Worlds aired "Unto Us A Child Is Born."
+Officially, this served as the seventeenth episode of the program's first season, and here's the plot summary as detailed by TV.com:

 "When an act of biological terrorism set for the ventilation system of a suburban shopping mall falls apart, the aliens flee, one of which is forced to absorb the body of a pregnant woman.
 Due to the violent integration, the body goes into labour and gives birth to a half-human, half-alien mutant.
 Now, the Blackwood team, the Advocacy, and the possessed mother are all in a search for the hybrid child."